ycatsh/boring-fox/README.md

 ## Instructions
-These instructions provide a step-by-step guide for downloading and applying themes to customize your Firefox.
-The process is divided into three parts: adding the necessary colors, styling the Firefox elements, and modifying the new tab and homepage with the custom theme.
+The below step-by-step guide is divided into three parts: colors, userChrome.css mods, and modifying the new tab and homepage.
+If you want the same look as the screenshots, follow all three; otherwise, you can choose to use your own colors or skip the userChrome.css mods as needed.

 ### Colors